dbasumatary/EmployeeWageComputationProblem/README.md

-# EmployeeWage Computation Problem where we are calculating the employee salary
+# Employee Wage Computation Problem where we are calculating the employee salary
-# EmployeeWageComputationProblem where we are calculating the employee salary